peterhry/peterhrynkow.com/_drafts/component-api.md

 ### Composition

-In React, solutions for managing composition provide the consumer with varying degrees of control over the children being rendered.
+In React, there are several ways to compose child elements.
+Some solutions offer more flexibility than others.

 This thread from Brad Frost highlights some of the trade offs between different approaches.

 #### Array or object prop

-Using an `array` or `object` prop to manage composition is suitable for component libraries that prioritize consistency over flexibility.
+Using an `array` or `object` prop to compose child elements might be suitable for component libraries that prioritize consistency over flexibility.

-Here the component is saying "Just give me the data —I'll take care of the rendering".
+Here the component is saying “Just give me the data —I'll take care of rendering the children".

 ```jsx
 () => <Tabs items={[